Hardening NixOS

 to automatically scan for known rootkit

 signatures.
 It can detect hidden processes and network connections.
+To run

 .